Teichlab/basespace_fq_downloader/README.md

 apiVersion = v1pre3
 ```

+3. Protect that file by `chmod 600 ~/.basespacepy.cfg`

-3. Install BaseSpacePy (seems to be python 2 only): https://github.com/basespace/basespace-python-sdk
+4. Install BaseSpacePy (seems to be python 2 only): https://github.com/basespace/basespace-python-sdk

-4. Create a directory where you want to put your fastq files, and run:
+5. Create a directory where you want to put your fastq files, and run:

 ```
 python download_fq_from_basespace.py your_project_name